Promising Injury Update for Chiefs RB Clyde Edwards-Helaire Revealed: Report

 — Ian Rapoport (@RapSheet) December 21, 2020

-Per the journalist, the former LSU Tiger suffered a hip and an ankle injury during the team’s 32-29 victory against the New Orleans Saints Sunday.
+Per the NFL insider, the former LSU Tiger suffered a hip and an ankle injury during the team’s 32-29 victory against the New Orleans Saints on Sunday.
 The sprain occurred in the fourth quarter and as the 21-year-old hobbled off the field, he did not appear to place any weight on his left ankle.

-Considering Kansas City’s running game has been something to marvel at this season, this is a huge loss for the team if it appears the No. 32 draft pick won’t be able to suit up in the playoffs either.
+Considering Kansas City’s offense has been something to marvel at this season, averaging 28 more total yards per game (427.9) than the next closest team, this is a huge loss for Kansas City if this year’s No. 32 overall draft pick won’t be able to suit up in the playoffs either.
 Sunday evening, Edwards-Helaire confirmed he received Chiefs Kingdom’s messages of support and implied he will do his best to be back on the field during the 2020 campaign.

 All the prayers are felt!
 If I could respond to Everyone I would!
 So grateful to have such an impact 🤍but y’all know what run through my veins! #RunItBack #Louisianimal #mambamentality